Hi! Welcome to Biology4Everyone!

 I knew I had to solve that problem!

-So, when I was hired at Child and Family, I spent a lot of time and energy educating myself about how to communicate science using plain language that anyone could understand.
+So, while I was at Child and Family, I studied how to communicate complex science using plain language that anyone could understand.
 I eventually got good enough at it to develop and present a workshop for graduate students and postdocs that was quite well received.

-During my years at CFRI, my work helped our investigators receive over $20 million in grant funding!
+During my years at Child and Family, my work helped our investigators receive over $20 million in grant funding!

 Why Did I Create Biology4Everyone?

-I found that people like yourself want to learn about the latest news in biology but they often don’t because the information and language are too difficult to understand.
+People like yourself want to learn about the latest news in biology but they often stop reading because the information and language are too difficult to understand.

 They find the "science" to be a bit intimidating.